 Although long tails don’t get as much traffic as other keywords, they actually offer way more advantages to you as an internet marketer/blogger.

 - Long tails being descriptive, generally reflect more specific intentions from the users.

-- Long tail can help you write better content in which you can use to interlink with other relevant articles in your blog.
+- The long tail can help you write better content in which you can use to interlink with other relevant articles in your blog.

 - The more descriptive the keywords, the more page/post would be indexed on the search engines which will lead to higher rankings.

-- And you WILL achieve top ranking on Google anyhow because there are minimal competition with long tails.
+- And you WILL achieve top ranking on Google anyhow because there is minimal competition with long tails.